alrik11es/sPHPf/readme.md

 v 1.0.1

+- Added empty index.html in each resource folder.

 - Added cache/ folder out of gitignore but without any contents.

 - Added production on/off in config.
 (Shows errors when something fails or not)